-a) Sort the array by height

-6 b) Sort by class and height if classes are equal

-c) Based on height of the students in canonical order sort the student id and display their indices.

-d) Sort the student id with increasing height of the students from given students id and height.
-Display the indices that describes the sort order c) Select the specific rows and columns d) Count the number of rows with NaN values e) Iterate the DataFrame to display the specific rows
+- a) Sort the array by height - 6 b) Sort by class and height if classes are equal - c) Based on height of the students in canonical order sort the student id and display their indices. - d) Sort the student id with increasing height of the students from given students id and height.
+Display the indices that describes the sort order operations in it.